 - Walking-length shorts

-- Breathable, lightweight rain jacket Sweater or hooded sweatshirt
+- Breathable, lightweight rain jacket sweater or hooded sweatshirt

-- Two long-sleeved shirts
+- Lightweight long-sleeved shirts

 - Long socks